- Guru Difference

 Here’s a question for our listeners: When it comes to making sure your medical devices are safe and effective, is it more important to find the right answers or to ask the right questions?

-We discuss why V&V is so important, the major differences between verification and validation, how they fit into your approval process and more.
+Listen as we discuss why V&V is so important, the major differences between verification and validation, how they fit into your approval process and more.

 Validation and verification: What do these two words mean, what are the major differences between the two, and how do they both fit into your approval processes?